nextoa/comb/README.md

 ### Create A Slot

-A legual slot at least container four method:
+A legal slot at least contain four method:

 - initialize